izirku/gitrel/README.md

 ## Usage

-If a `repo` has the same name as `user`/`org`, a *short-hand* can be used, so, "`gitrel install rust-analyzer`" it the same as "`gitrel install https://github.com/rust-analyzer/rust-analyzer@*`".
+If a `repo` has the same name as `user`/`org`, a *short-hand* can be used, so, "`gitrel install rust-analyzer`" is the same as "`gitrel install https://github.com/rust-analyzer/rust-analyzer@*`".
 Where "`@*`" stands for a *latest release*, and isn't parsed as a *semantic version*.